Our approach to dealing with and promoting equality issues

 What are our equality responsibilities?

-We have a role and responsibility to challenge discrimination and promote equality of opportunity.
-Our role as a community leader, service provider and employer, places us in a unique position to work actively towards eliminating unlawful discrimination and helping to maximise the contribution that residents can make within local communities.
+We also recognise that we have a role in promoting equality of opportunity and challenging discrimination.
+Our role as a community leader, service provider and employer places us in a unique position to:

 What is the Public Sector Equality Duty?